Mike Moustakas Player Props: Rockies vs. Mariners

-The Colorado Rockies and Mike Moustakas, who went 0-for-2 last time in action, battle George Kirby and the Seattle Mariners at T-Mobile Park, Saturday at 9:40 PM ET.
+Mike Moustakas -- 0-for-2 in his most recent game -- will be in action for the Colorado Rockies against the Seattle Mariners, with Luis Castillo on the hill, on April 16 at 4:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Mariners.
+In his previous game he had a hitless showing (0-for-2) against the Mariners.

 Mike Moustakas Game Info & Props vs. the Mariners